- Python 86.3%

 --trip ELLSWB --speed 30 --interval 1

-The driver must exist in the database (created via the admin UI) and have a matching MQTT password for their positions to appear in the feed.
+The tracker must exist in the database (created via the admin UI), and the token must match INGEST_API_TOKEN, for the positions to appear in the feed.

 uv run scripts/fetch_vehicles.py <feed_name> --backend http://localhost:8000